primetver/primetver.github.io/README.md

 # primetver.github.io
-This is the main GitHub-Page from PrimeTver
+This is the GitHub-Page site from PrimeTver.